Kintyre/ksconf/docs/source/dyn/cli.rst

     Attribute selection:
       Include or exclude attributes passed through.
 By default, all attributes are preserved.
-Whitelist (keep) operations are preformed before blacklist (reject) operations.
+Allowlist (keep) operations are preformed before blocklist (reject) operations.

       --keep-attrs WC-ATTR  Select which attribute(s) will be preserved.
 This